enkidevs/curriculum/Web/HTML/web-introduction/html-defined.md

 ---
 ## Quiz

-headline: How well do you know the basics of HTML?
+### How well do you know the basics of HTML?

-question: |
-What does HTML provide in a web page?
+What does HTML provide on a web page?

-answer:
+???

-- Content such as text, images, & links.
+* Content such as text, images, & links.
-- Styling for such content as text, images, & links.
+* Styling for such content as text, images, & links.
-- Interactive elements of the page.
+* Interactive elements of the page.
-- Web hosting.
+* Web hosting.